Combinatorial Characterizations and Branched Manifolds

 \section{Combinatorial Characterizations}

-General references for background on piecewise linear (PL) topology are \cite{MR665919}, \cite{MR248844}.
+General references for background on piecewise linear (PL) topology are \cite{MR248844},\cite{MR665919}.
 For those who use ZFC, in some places below, the word {\em set} should be replaced by {\em proper class}.
 We begin this section with some basics on PL and simplicial topology.

-A \emph{cell} is the convex hull of a finite set of points in $\RR^N$.
-A \emph{ polyhedron} is the union of a finite number of cells.
-Every polyhedron has a subdivision that is the underlying space of a simplicial complex.
-If $P$ and $Q$ are polyhedra, then a map $f:P\rightarrow Q$ is PL if is a polyhedron.
-If $f: P \to Q$ is PL, then there are subdivisions of $P$ and $Q$ into simplicial complexes such that $f$ is simplicial.
+A \emph{ polyhedron} is the underlying space of a locally finite simplicial complex.
+If $P$ and $Q$ are polyhedra, then a map $f:P\rightarrow Q$ is PL if there is a subdivision of the triangulation of $P$ such that the restriction of $f$ to each simplex in $P$ is an affine map with image contained in some simplex of the triangulation of $Q$.

+A \emph{triangulated manifold} is a simplicial complex whose underlying space is a manifold.
+A \emph{PL structure on a manifold} is a maximal atlas such that the transition maps are PL.
+In particular, the definition of a PL manifold does not include a decomposition into simplices.
+Throughout, we assume that all manifolds are connected.

 If $K$ is a simplicial complex, \emph{ the $n$-skeleton of $K$} is the subcomplex $K^{(n)}$ that consists of all simplices of dimension at most $n$.
 In particular, $K^{(0)}$ is the set of vertices of $K$.
 The \emph{degree} of a vertex in a simplicial complex is the number of edges incident to it.

-A \emph{ PL $n$-manifold} is a polyhedron such that every point has a neighborhood that is PL homeomorphic to $[0,1]^n$.
-In particular, the definition of a PL manifold does not include a decomposition into polyhedra.
-By contrast, a simplicial complex is a set of simplices satisfying certain conditions.
-A \emph{triangulated manifold} is a simplicial complex whose underlying space is a PL manifold.
-Throughout, we assume that all manifolds are connected.

 Suppose that $X$ is a connected simplicial complex.
 The \emph{simplicial metric} $d_{X}$ on $X^{(0)}$ is defined as follows.
 Given $u,v\in X^{(0)}$, then $d_X(u,v)$ is the smallest integer $k$ such that there is a sequence of vertices where $x_i$ and $x_{i+1}$ are the endpoints of a $1$-simplex for each $i$.